PS2U/TechNote/system-design/designing-data-intensive-applications/ch2.md

 A query in CODASYL was performed by moving a cursor through the database by iterating over lists of records and following access paths.
 If a record had multiple parents (i.e., multiple incoming pointers from other records), the application code had to keep track of all the various relationships.

-With both the hierarchical and the network model, if you didn’t have a path to the data you wanted, you were in a difficult situation.
+With both the hierarchical and the network model, if you didn't have a path to the data you wanted, you were in a difficult situation.
 You could change the access paths, but then you had to go through a lot of handwritten database query code and rewrite it to handle the new access paths.
-It was difficult to make changes to an application’s data model.
+It was difficult to make changes to an application's data model.

 ### The relational model